DavidOrtegaFarrerons/DavidOrtegaFarrerons/README.md

 ### Klendar
 Klendar is a software to let students track their grades in all their subjects, customized for spanish vocational training courses.

-## 📚 What I am reading
-At the moment I am learning more about algorithms by reading [The Algorithm Design Manual](https://www.amazon.es/Algorithm-Design-Manual-Steven-Skiena/dp/1848000693)

 ## 📫 Connect with me
 - LinkedIn - [David Ortega](https://www.linkedin.com/in/david-ortega-farrerons/)